Qtt4423/Qtt4423.Github.io/financeSQL.md

       - **Column:**    <img src="images/FinanceSQL/3CODETotalCountColumn.png?raw=true"/><br>

 ### DUE to IDA (US$) Attribute Analysis:
-  **🏆 The Biggest Borrowers:**
+  **🏆 The Biggest Borrowers:** <br>
 At the forefront, The Ministry of Finance leads with the highest total loan amount, steering resources to tackle financial and developmental challenges.
 Regionally, South Asia dominates, with Africa following closely, reflecting their significant development needs.